 We recorded earnout liabilities associated with the Business Combination.
 The earnout liabilities are carried on our unaudited condensed consolidated balance sheets as a long-term liability estimated at fair value.
 Changes in the estimated fair value of the earnout liabilities are reported as a loss (gain) in the accompanying unaudited condensed consolidated statements of operations.
-We utilized a Monte Carlo Simulation Method to compute the fair value and to mark to market the fair value of the earnout liabilities at each unaudited condensed consolidated balance sheet date.
-The Monte Carlo Simulation Method to compute the fair value of the earnout liabilities are reported as a loss (gain) in the accompanying unaudited condensed consolidated statements of operations.
-We utilized a Monte Carlo Simulation Method to compute the fair value and to mark to market the fair value of the earnout liabilities at each unaudited condensed consolidated balance sheet date.
+We utilized a Monte Carlo Simulation Method to compute the fair value and to market the fair value of the earnout liabilities at each unaudited condensed consolidated balance sheet date.
 The Monte Carlo Simulation Method considers a range of assumptions such as stock price, volatility, and risk-free interest rate.
 The Monte Carlo Simulation Method includes subjective input assumptions that can materially affect the fair value estimates.

-Note Payable
+Note Pavable